vadym-serdiuk/hotel_task/README.md

 ## Concept

 The API is created with Django REST Framework - add-on for Django framework.

 Database - Postgres

 Project uses Docker and Docker compose and can be run in local developer's environment and remote hosting as well.

+You need not install and configure postgres as it is part of Docker-compose environment

+Authentication is not required in this project.

 ## Endpoints